 Verify that your liability limits are high enough for the states you visit.
 This is because your encounter with an animal can compound your existing problems.
 For example, you may have a problem already with motorists following close behind you.
 Although the increase may not significantly affect your travel budget, it’s helpful to keep it in mind if your travel funds are tight.
-Mexico is the 10th greatest market for commercial pet food, and it’s estimated that approximately half of the country’s pet owners use commercial food.
+Mexico is the 10th greatest market for commercial pet food.
+Experts estimate that approximately half of the country’s pet owners use commercial food.

 Mexico insurance coverage from MexicanInsuranceStore.com comes with FREE Roadside Assistance.